 This review method is a great example of how digital forms can make your life easier.
-Solutions like JotForm allow you create custom forms to distribute and collect data, simplifying performance appraisal methods like 360 degree feedback.
+Solutions like Jotform help you create custom forms to distribute and collect data, simplifying performance appraisal methods like 360 degree feedback.

 When doesn’t it work?

-The SHRM report highlighted a simple but deeply problematic flaw with the 360 degree feedback method.
-It’s impossible to fully understand the perspectives and prior knowledge of the individuals evaluating your employee.
+While effective, 360 degree performance reviews aren’t perfect because it’s impossible to fully understand the perspectives and prior knowledge of the individuals evaluating your employee.
 A peer may be hoping to get the same promotion that the reviewee is seeking.
 Customers may not understand the processes and policies that dictate how the employee interacts with them.

 These issues can lead to false results and make it difficult to evaluate employees effectively.
 It can also be difficult for smaller businesses to use 360 degree feedback because they don’t have a large enough staff to gather the broad data needed to position the reviews for positive results.

-These limitations are why SHRM recommends only using 360 degree feedback for employee development.
+These limitations are why it’s best to only use 360 degree feedback for employee development.
 When it starts to inform salaries and promotions, there are too many opportunities for the system to be manipulated or for unhelpful data to cloud the results.

 What is it?